Share on FacebookShare on TwitterShare on LinkedinEmail this link

-Neighborhood Resilience Plans are a crucial step forward realizing the vision established in Mayor Sylvester Turner’s citywide resilience plan, Resilient Houston.
-In early 2022, the Planning and Development Department began work with the Mayor’s Office of Resilience and Sustainability and the ONE team to guide three communities continuing to recover from recent climate related disasters such as Hurricane Harvey in 2017 and other flooding events.
-This community specific effort will generate a Neighborhood Resilience Plan for each of the three pilot neighborhoods and establish a replicable framework for other neighborhoods to follow in creating their own resilience plans.
+In early 2022, the Planning and Development Department began work to guide three communities in a process to develop their own resilience plans.
+Each was selected because they are continuing to recover from recent Hurricane Harvey in 2017 and other recent flooding events.
+This community specific effort generated a Neighborhood Resilience Plan for each of the three pilot neighborhoods and established a guide for other neighborhoods to follow in creating their own resilience plans.
+Three new neighborhoods were included in the program in 2023.

 Resilience Districts weave together climate adaptation and risk reduction, promote economic opportunities, identify critical infrastructure improvements, and leverage social empowerment within a neighborhood-specific strategy.
-These plans will be community and data driven with input from relevant City departments and collaborating organizations.
+These plans are community and data driven with input from relevant City departments and collaborating organizations.
 Neighborhood Resilience Plans leverage future investments in these communities to reduce the damaging effects of climate related events and equip communities with the tools needed to continually thrive.

 Neighborhood Resilience Communities